jquery/learn.jquery.com/page/javascript-101/types.md

 * Array
 * Function

 The simplest way to create an object is either through the Object constructor or the shorthand syntax known as object literal.
 These simple objects are unordered key/value pairs.
+The key can only be a String (any other value is coerced to a String, e.g. Number indices in an Array).
 The key is formally known as a property and the value can be any valid JavaScript type, even another object.
 To create or access a property on an object, we use what is known as "dot notation" or "bracket notation."

 ```
 // Creating an object with the constructor: